-The following is a summary of significant developments in the Corporation's core businesses during the three years ended December 31, 2017.
+The following is a summary of significant developments in the Company's core businesses during the three years ended December 31, 2019.

-- In May and August 2015, Toromont opened new Battlefield Equipment branches in North Bay and Brantford, Ontario respectively, to better service customers in those markets. - In 2015, CIMCO increased its sales and service capabilities in the United States through staff located in 23 States. - In 2017, Toromont increased its equipment sales and service territory, and product offerings and breadth of industries served, with the acquisition of the businesses and net operating assets of the Hewitt Group of companies.

-General

-- The regular quarterly dividend has been increased annually in each of the last 28 years, maintaining a long-term average target payout of approximately 30-40% of trailing earnings from continuing operations.
-The quarterly dividend was increased by 13% in 2015, 6% in 2016 and 6% in 2017. - The Corporation maintains a Normal Course Issuer Bid.
-No shares were purchased in 2017. - On November 2, 2005, the Corporation implemented a Shareholder Rights Plan, which was initially approved by shareholders at the Corporation's 2006 Annual and Special Meeting of Shareholders and was subsequently continued, amended, restated and ratified and confirmed by the Corporation's shareholders at the Annual and Special Meetings of Shareholders held on each of April 23, 2009, April 26, 2012 and April 23, 2015 (the "Existing Plan").
-The terms of the Existing Plan are contained in the Amended and Restated Shareholder Rights Plan Agreement dated April 23, 2015 between the Corporation and CST Trust Company, as rights agent.
-The Existing Plan will automatically expire and terminate at the end of the Corporation's 2018 Annual and Special Meeting of Shareholders.
-Rather than amend and restate the Existing Plan, on February 23, 2018 the Board adopted a "new generation" Shareholder Rights Plan (reflecting more recent corporate governance processes and changes to the Canadian take-over bid regime) (the "New Plan"), which is being presented to shareholders for approval at the Corporation's 2018 Annual and

-Special Meeting of Shareholders.
-The terms of the New Plan are contained in a Shareholder Rights Plan Agreement dated February 23, 2018 between the Corporation and AST Trust Company (Canada), the successor to CST Trust Company, as rights agent.
-A copy of the New Plan is appended to the Corporation's Management Information Circular for the 2018 Annual and Special Meeting of Shareholders.
-A shareholder or any other interested party may obtain a copy of the Existing Plan and the New Plan on SEDAR at www.sedar.com or by writing or calling the General Counsel and Corporate Secretary of the Corporation.
+- In 2017, Toromont increased its equipment sales and service territory, and product offerings and breadth of industries served, with the acquisition of the businesses and net operating assets of the Hewitt Group of companies, as further described under Equipment Group Development. - The regular quarterly dividend has been increased annually in each of the last 30 years, maintaining a long-term average target payout of approximately 30-40% of trailing earnings from continuing operations.
+The guarterly dividend was increased by 6% in 2017, 21% in 2018 and 17% in 2019. - The Company maintains a Normal Course Issuer Bid.
+No shares were purchased in 2019. - In 2018, the Company adopted a "new generation" Shareholder Rights Plan (reflecting more recent corporate governance processes and changes to the Canadian take-over bid regime) (the "New Plan").
+This New Plan replaces a plan that was initially implemented with the approval of shareholders in November 2005, and last renewed and restated with the approval of shareholders in 2015.
+The terms of the New Plan are contained in a Shareholder Rights Plan Agreement dated February 23, 2018 between the Company and AST Trust Company (Canada).
+A copy of the Existing Plan and the New Plan are available on SEDAR at www.sedar.com or by writing or calling the General Counsel and Corporate Secretary of the Company.